cristicretu/cristicretu/README.md

 ## Hi there, I'm Cristi 👋

 #### I'm a young developer, passionate about tech and computers, currently working with C/C++, Python, HTML/CSS/JS, React, Tailwind, Flask and Swift.
-Besides programming, I like to create graphics, UI's and UX's in Photoshop or Figma.
+Besides programming, I like to create graphics and UI's in Photoshop or Figma.

 <hr>